ro-tex/SandGo/protobuf/presentation.md

 ```

 ### notes
  - not so good for public APIs (need to provide library, increases complexity for clients)
  - better suited for larger payloads but also works well with smaller ones

 ## Pros & Cons
 ### Pros
  - smaller and faster than JSON
  - structure validation (when used for RPC)

 ### Cons
  - needs some setup
  - not human-readable

 ### notes
  - you can't directly play around with it and experiment
  - network transfer times, compression times

 ## Comparison to JSON

  - 10,000 order notifications

 Speed:
 ```
-readJ SON  		445.677192 ms
+read JSON          446 ms
-write JSON	     371.340576 ms
+write JSON         371 ms

-read Protobuf       59.701868 ms  (~7.5x faster)
+read Protobuf       60 ms  (~7.5x faster)
-write Protobuf      62.022134 ms  (~6x faster)
+write Protobuf      62 ms  (~6x faster)
 ```

 Data Size: